 In action: Konzum, Croatia – Making the Glass Shine In-Store

-During the programme journey there is a great opportunity to create further awareness with mass communication tools such as TV commercials, posters, YouTube videos and leaflets.
+During the program journey, there is a great opportunity to create further awareness with mass communication tools such as TV commercials, posters, YouTube videos, and leaflets.

 In action: Pick n Pay, South Africa – Stikeez Say Thank You!

 Following the success of its first instant loyalty promotion in 2015, Pick n Pay in South Africa wanted to send a big ‘thank you' to its shoppers for taking part.
 A farewell TV campaign not only was a great way to finish the program but also created more ambassadors for the retailer.